catzizi/Markov-Decision-Processess/readme.txt

 Chenzi Wang
 cwang493
-Assignment 4: Markov Decision Processes
+ Markov Decision Processes

+The file cwang493 analysis.pdf contain:

+A description of my MDPs and why they are interesting.
+A discussion of my experiments.

 Instuctions:
 The code uses Matlab with MDPtoolbox Version 1.6 downloaded from: